What is Oral History?

 2. Eminent individuals oral history

-RMS supports the Institution of Engineers, Australia (IEAust) in its oral history project based on the career highlights of certain eminent engineers and other professionals, rather than on particular themes.
-Click here to go to the web page of the Engineering Heritage Committee of the Sydney Division of IEAust.
+RMS supports Engineers Australia in its oral history project based on the career highlights of certain eminent engineers and other professionals, rather than on particular themes.
+Click here to go to the web page of the Engineering Heritage Committee of the Sydney Division of Engineers Australia.

 The following Action Plan has been proposed for the RMS Oral History Program: